sara-woods/saralotfi/README.md

 🌱 I’m currently learning React
 🐱‍👤 Love problem solving and creating aesthetically pleasing web content
-🦆🐷🌲Passionate about animals and nature
 👩‍💻 Looking for work!
-📄 Learn about my experiences: [linkedin.com/in/sara-lotfi](https://www.linkedin.com/in/sara-lotfi/)
-📬 How to reach me: lotfi.sara@gmail.com
+📬 How to reach me: lotfi.sara@gmail.com or [linkedin.com/in/sara-lotfi](https://www.linkedin.com/in/sara-lotfi/)